Early years funding updates

 Why are the working entitlement boxes not available for my 2-year-old claim?

 The working entitlement boxes will not appear if there isn’t an ’WE’ icon in the funding column on the task.
-Please ensure that you have run a check on the working entitlement code and that it is eligible for the autumn funding period by looking at the eligibility dates or the ‘earliest start date for working entitlement funding’ in review previous checks.
+Please ensure that you have run a check on the working entitlement code and that it is eligible for the spring funding period by looking at the eligibility dates or the ‘earliest start date for working entitlement funding’ in review previous checks.

 If you have run a check, and the child is eligible, please click on the ‘edit child details’ to the left of the child’s name on the task and enter the working entitlement code into the relevant field.
 Once you have saved the changes, the ‘WE’ icon should appear in the funding column and allow you to enter the hours on to the task.